-12.3 THE ROLES AND RESPONSIBILITIES OF CORPORATE FUNCTIONS IN THE CONTRO OL SYSTEM 42 12.4 ASSESSMENT OF THE INTERNAL CONTROL AND RISK MANAGEMENT SYSTEM 49 12.5 RISK MANAGEMENT AND INTERNAL CONTROL SYSTEM ON THE FINANCIAL I PROCESS 12.6 STEPS OF THE EXISTING SYSTEM IN RELATION TO THE FINANCIAL DISCLOSUR 12.7 ROLES AND FUNCTIONS INVOLVED IN THE FINANCIAL DISCLOSURE PROCESS 51 12.8 DIRECTOR IN CHARGE OF THE INTERNAL CONTROL AND RISK MANAGEMENT SYSTEM 52 12.9 THE INTERNAL AUDIT FUNCTION 52 12.10 ORGANISATIONAL MODEL per Italian Legislative Decree 231/2001 54 12.11 INDEPENDENT AUDITORS 56 12.12 FINANCIAL REPORTING OFFICER 56 12.13 METHODS OF COORDINATION AND COLLABORATION BETWEEN FUNCT TIONS WITH CONTROL TASKS AND COMPANY BODIES 57 44 DIDECTORS INTERPOTE AND TRANSPORTIONS WITH RELATED BARTIES 60 13.
-DIRECTORS' INTEREST'S AND TRANSACTIONS WITH RELATED PARTIES 60 14.
-APPOINTMENT OF STATUTORY AUDITORS 62 15.
-COMPOSITION AND OPERATION OF THE BOARD OF STATUTORY AUDITORS (p er Article 123-bis, Par.
-2, Letter d) and d-bis of the TUF) 64 16.
-RELATIONS WITH SHAREHOLDERS 66 17.
+12.6 STEPS OF THE EXISTING SYSTEM IN RELATION TO THE FINANCIAL DISCLOSURE PROCE ESS 53 12.7 ROLES AND FUNCTIONS INVOLVED IN THE FINANCIAL DISCLOSURE PROCESS 54 12.8 DIRECTOR IN CHARGE OF THE INTERNAL CONTROL AND RISK MANAGEMENT SYSTEM 154 12.9 - THE INTERNAL AUDIT FUNCTION 55 12.10 ORGANISATIONAL MODEL per Italian Legislative Decree 231/2001 57 12.11 INDEPENDENT AUDITORS 59 12.12 FINANCIAL REPORTING OFFICER 59 12.13 METHODS OF COORDINATION AND COLLABORATION BETWEEN FUNCTIONS W CONTROL TASKS AND COMPANY BODIES 13.
+DIRECTORS' INTERESTS AND TRANSACTIONS WITH RELATED PARTIES 63 14.
+APPOINTMENT OF STATUTORY AUDITORS 64 15.
+COMPOSITION AND OPERATION OF THE BOARD OF STATUTORY AUDITORS (pursua Article 123- bis , Par.
+2, Letter d) and d- bis of the TUF) 66 17.
 SHAREHOLDERS' MEETINGS (per Article 123-bis, Par.
-2, Letter c), of the TUF) 67 18.
-ADDITIONAL CORPORATE GOVERNANCE PRACTICES (per Article 123-bis, Par.
-2, Lo attor a) of the TUF) , 10F) 08 19.
-CHANGES SINCE THE CLOSING DATE OF THE REFERENCE YEAR 68 TABLES 69 Table no. 1: STRUCTURE OF THE BOARD OF DIRECTORS AND OF THE COMMITTEES 60 Table no. 2: OFFICES HELD BY BANCA MONTE DEI PASCHI DI SIENA DIRECTORS COMPANIES IN REGULATED MARKETS, INCLUDING FOREIGN, IN BANKING, INSU FINANCIAL COMPANIES OR COMPANIES OF A SIGNIFICANT SIZE Table no. 1-bis: STRUCTURE OF THE BOARD OF DIRECTORS AND OF THE COMMITTEES 71 Table no. 2-bis: OFFICES HELD BY BANCA MONTE DEI PASCHI DI SIENA DIRECTORS COMPANIES IN REGULATED MARKETS, INCLUDING FOREIGN, IN BANKING, INSU FINANCIAL COMPANIES OR COMPANIES OF A SIGNIFICANT SIZE Table no. 3: STRUCTURE OF THE BOARD OF STATUTORY AUDITORS 73 Table no. 3-bis: STRUCTURE OF THE BOARD OF STATUTORY AUDITORS 74
+2, Letter c), of the TUF) 69 18.
+ADDITIONAL CORPORATE GOVERNANCE PRACTICES (per Article 123- bis , Par.
+2, Letter a) or TUF) 19.
+CHANGES SINCE THE CLOSING DATE OF THE REFERENCE YEAR 71 TABLES 72 Table no.1: STRUCTURE OF THE BOARD OF DIRECTORS 73 Table no. 2: OFFICES HELD BY BANCA MONTE DEI PASCHI DI SIENA DIRECTORS IN LIS COMPANIES IN REGULATED MARKETS, INCLUDING FOREIGN, IN BANKING, INSURA OR FINANCIAL COMPANIES OR COMPANIES OF A SIGNIFICANT SIZE NCE Table no.3: STRUCTURE OF THE BOARD OF STATUTORY AUDITORS 75